iamvon/zk-compression-nextjs-actions/README.md

 <img src="./docs/images/usdc-zk-compression-blinks.png" width="400">

 ## Features
-The main function of this project is to compress, decompress, and send compressed USDC tokens—the most popular stablecoin on the Solana network today.
+The main function of this project is to compress, decompress, and send compressed USDC token — the most popular stablecoin on the Solana network today.

 ## Usage
 You can use this product directly through a Blink on X/Twitter or via Dialect’s public Blinks registry [here](https://dial.to/?action=solana-action%3Ahttps%3A%2F%2Fapi.compresspay.xyz%2Fapi%2Factions%2Fcompress-spl-token%2Fusdc&cluster=mainnet).